Hamid-Nasiri/Recurrent-Fuzzy-Neural-Network/README.md

 # Citation

-This repository accompanies the paper ["MFRFNN: Multi-Functional Recurrent Fuzzy Neural Network for Chaotic Time Series Prediction"](https://www.sciencedirect.com/science/article/pii/S0925231222010074) by [Hamid Nasiri](https://www.linkedin.com/in/hamid-nasiri-b5555487/) and [Mohammad Mehdi Ebadzadeh](https://www.linkedin.com/in/mehdi-ebadzadeh-28bb3b35/).
+This repository accompanies the paper ["MFRFNN: Multi-Functional Recurrent Fuzzy Neural Network for Chaotic Time Series Prediction"](https://www.sciencedirect.com/science/article/pii/S0925231222010074) by [Hamid Nasiri](https://www.linkedin.com/in/hamid-nasiri-b5555487/) and [Mohammad Mehdi Ebadzadeh](https://www.linkedin.com/in/mehdi-ebadzadeh-28bb3b35/), published in Neurocomputing journal.

 If you use either the code, datasets or paper, please consider citing the paper.